• Exclusive Pumping 101

 What are the advantages to exclusively pumping?

-While exclusive pumping isn’t often the first choice of parents, there are some pros to doing it.
+While exclusive pumping isn’t always one’s first choice, there are some pros to doing it.
 Here are some of them.

 1. You always know how much baby is eating.